hyperledger-archives/avalon/tc/sgx/common/crypto/README.md

 This code is written in C++, but a Python wrapper is also available (see [../README.md](../README.md))

-TCF applications are free to use third-party cryptographic implementations (such as what a programming language binding may provide) or the cryptographic interfaces provided here.
+Avalon applications are free to use third-party cryptographic implementations (such as what a programming language binding may provide) or the cryptographic interfaces provided here.

 Software Components Required